Creating a Classroom Library

 Here is a close-up of my book bins (or book baskets):

-Decide on the categories
+Decide on the book categories

 When I first started my classroom library, I did not have any preconceived categories that I wanted to use.
 Instead, I sorted like books together and naturally created categories.
 This way I was able to combine categories when I only had a few of one genre.
 For example, I combined all my joke books and my poetry books into one basket.
 I only had a few each and they seemed to go well together.
 This also helped me realize when I had several books from one specific author or book series.
 I collected all of these books and put them in a basket devoted to author or series.